The Year Before Students Enrol at University

 The deadline for your child to reply to all of their offers on UCAS Track is usually in May.
 The exact date will depend on when they received the last of their university offers and can be found in UCAS Track.

 After replying to their offers, your child will be able to apply for university accommodation.
-The University of Lincoln guarantees a place in a University residence to all new students who apply for accommodation by 1 September.

 July and August